bobse/nest-bank-api/README.md

 - Authentication: Passport using (email and password for login and JWT for access to protected routes)

-- Cache: Redis (When calculating the balance for the account, if we consider thousands of records in transactions, a cache implementation for `Balance` would speed up responses.)

 - Container: Docker-compose

 ## DB Architecture: